Waja

 community.
 This approach was targeted at promoting indigenous views in interpretations and

-to empower communities to benefit from and participate in developing their ownarchaeological sites.
+archaeological sites.
 The approach is important as the first phase of the efforts to launch a long-

 term archaeological project in Igbo-Ukwu.
-This paper briefly describes the first phase of theproject and highlights the possibilities in the area for future archaeological research.
+This paper briefly describes the first phase of the

 60 Years of Archaeological Research and Practice in Southeast Nigeria: An Appraisal